MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0232.md

 > Be aware that this rule can, in some cases, cause false warnings even though you have addressed any performance issues by adding SIFT indices.
 The rule will be fixed in a future release.

 When there are performance issues on List pages, the root cause is often that they display FlowFields defined on top of tables that are inadequately indexed - these are typically missing SIFT indices.
-As any FlowField potentially can be shown on a page, make sure that they are all adequately indexed.
+As any FlowField potentially can be shown on a page, make sure that they're all adequately indexed.

 ## Bad code example
 ```AL